ncbi/vadr/documentation/advbuild.md

 So our new representatives should align end to end with their respective model RefSeqs.
 We can determine those that do by inspecting the alignments.
-To make viewing the alignments easier, we can pull out only the top 10 candidates from each using the `esl-alimanip` program that is installed with VADR:
+To make viewing the alignments easier, we can pull out only the top 10 candidates for each subtype using the `esl-alimanip` program that is installed with VADR:

 ```